onlabsorg/stilo/README.md

 # olojs-cli
 This is a command line interface for managing [olojs] document packages.
-It allows creating a new package, mounting external (local or remote) stores and serving the documents over the internet.
+It allows creating a new package, mounting external (local or remote) stores and serving the documents over HTTP.

 ### Getting started
 Install `olojs-cli` globally.